openhab/openhab-docs/_addons_bindings/folderwatcher/readme.md

 label: FolderWatcher
 title: FolderWatcher - Bindings
 type: binding
-description: "This binding is intended to monitor FTP, local folder and S3 bucket and its subfolders and notify of new files"
+description: "This binding is intended to monitor a local folder, FTP and S3 bucket and their subfolders and notify of new files."
 since: 3x
-install: manual
+install: auto
 ---

 <!-- Attention authors: Do not edit directly.
 Please add your changes to the appropriate source repository -->